 History seems to repeat itself.
 As we relive the sufferings of Christ this Lenten season, we recall, among other things, Christ's appearance before Pilate and the masses of Judea.
 We see Pilate, a man of the people, one of the early politicians who knew little beyond the requests of his people and the issues affecting the state.
-Pilate acquired and retained his position through his unquestioning acquiescence with the will of the people, right or And, then the masses, who in riotous droves, continuously shouted for the crucifixion of Christ, although fully unknowingly putting to death the Son of God.
+Pilate acquired and retained his position through his unquestioning acquiescence with the will of the people, right or wrong.
+And, then the masses, who in riotous droves, continuously shouted for the crucifixion of Christ, although fully unknowingly putting to death the Son of God.
 Their motivation may be stemmed to a refusal to take any responsibility for their very lives: to accept Christ's mandate to love and obey Him, and secondarily to love one another.
-Knowing well that Christ's innocence was wholly undeserving of such an ignominous fate as crucifixion, Pilate, nonetheless, acquiesced to the will of the people, albeit reluc-tantly, and thus, the blood of God was spilled by and for hu- Most unfortunately, our world has returned to this same sorrowful day, at an alarmingly increasing rate.
-Fifty million times a year.
+Knowing well that Christ's innocence was wholly undeserving of such an ignominous fate as crucifixion, Pilate, nonetheless, acquiesced to the will of the people, albeit reluctantly, and thus, the blood of God was spilled by and for humanity.
+Most unfortunately, our world has returned to this same sorrowful day, at an alarmingly increasing rate.

-The times have changed, but the people have not.
-See any similarity between President William Clinton and Pontius Pilate, and perhaps the faction we endearingly call pro-choice arm in arm with throngs of apathetic citizens and the masses of Judea?
-Who is on the scaffolding today with the president?
+day with the president?
 Millions of innocent, unborn babies.
 Does the president see any reason to condemn them to death?
 Let's hope not.
 Who is the most vocal among the masses?
 The pro-choice, whose numbers have drowned the voices of the (nonapathetic) pro-lifers?
 What are they shouting?
 "We will not take responsibility for our actions; the rights of the unborn are nonexistent or subordinate to our own, for we believe them to be nonhuman or simply intruding extensions of our bodies; abort them!"
 The president, having exemplified many times in the past a propensity to promise anything or advocate both sides of an issue to acquire and keep his office, has unfortunately forgotten to consider the right thing to do.
 With little ado, with the dramatic stroke of a pen, he signs away the the lives of millions of future American citizens, each of whom had the potential to contribute in extraordinary ways to our society.
-Does it send shivers down vour spine, to think that a future world leader or even pope could have been aborted in this country, or under the hands of a far away government whose population restriction program our tax dollars support?
-Let's Already, there are grave prices to pay for these mortal sins of the highest degree.
+Does it send shivers down your spine, to think that a future world leader or even pope could have been aborted in this country, or under the hands of a far away government whose population restriction program our tax dollars support?
+Let's hope so.

+Already, there are grave prices to pay for these mortal sins of the highest degree.
 Specifically, the sin is the general malaise from pro-choice and pro-life factions alike in light of the fact that the lives of millions of human beings are being squandered for the socalled rights of others.
 There is no way to rationalize around this fact.
 The essence of a human being is Spirit, not any arbitrarily chosen physical state.
 The very breath of life and descent of the Spirit occurs at the precise moment of conception.
 By ignoring these medical and theological components, our society has continually condemned Christ to death, for He permeates the Spirit of every human being.
 Indeed, how little has changed since the passion of Christ.
 With a realization of the tremendous stakes at hand, maybe more of the apathetic among us can be persuaded into acting in Christ's defense.
-ANTHONY POPANZ Junior Flanner Hall Domers should not be above the law Dear Editor:
+Domers should not be above the law Dear Editor: